Should you remove dying leaves from Houseplants: Sime Step to Pruning and Cleaning your Indoor Pants

 Could it be over watering?

-If you've recently watered your plant and notice yellow leaves, there's a chance it's root rot.
+If you’ve recently watered your plant and notice yellow leaves, there’s a chance it’s root rot.
 Root rot is due to too many frequent waterings and not allowing the roots to dry out.
-To treat this; unpot the plant, cut off any rotting roots you see using sharp scissor and repot the plant in a chunkier mix in a pot with drainage holes.
+To treat this; unpot the plant, cut off any rotting roots you see using sharp scissors, and repot the plant in a chunkier mix with fresh potting soil in a pot with drainage holes.

 Lastly, make sure to give your plant time to dry out in between watering sessions.
 You want the soil to be at least 80% dry before you water again.